Marine Mammal Commission

 • Identifying opportunities to increase funding for the conservation, research and recovery of the species.

-In 2015, the Commission made two grants to NOAA’s Alaska Fisheries Science Center.
-One grant provided support to a ship-based, visual and passive acoustic survey of North Pacific right whales and other large whales in the Gulf of Alaska; research results from this study were published in 2019 (see Selected Peer-Reviewed Publications in Additional Resources).
-A 21-day survey that covered 3400 nm of trackline in the Gulf of Alaska had acoustic detections of North Pacific right whales on just two days.
-Those detections occurred in a small area called the Barnabas Trough, just south of Kodiak Island and within the critical habitat zone for the species.
-The second grant supported the analysis of passive acoustic data from permanent moorings in the Aleutian Islands and Bering Sea.
-Research results from this study were published in scientific papers in 2018 and 2019 (see Selected Peer-Reviewed Publications in Additional Resources).
-In 2016, the Commission provided funding to support NOAA Fisheries’ Saildrone passive acoustic survey of portions of the Bering Sea; results were published in the report available here.
-See “Selected Peer-Reviewed Publications” in Additional Resources section for links to the publications mentioned here.
-Research is on-going on a project funded in 2021 using samples from archived museum research specimens baleen to explore migratory patterns and overwintering areas of North Pacific right whales.
+In 2015, the Commission funded two grants to National Marine Fisheries Service’s (NMFS) Alaska Fisheries Science Center.
+One grant provided support to a ship-based, visual and passive acoustic survey of North Pacific right whales and other large whales in the Gulf of Alaska, and the second grant supported the analysis of passive acoustic data from permanent moorings in the Aleutian Islands and Bering Sea.
+In 2016, the Commission provided funding to support a NMFS Saildrone passive acoustic survey of portions of the Bering Sea; results were published in the report available here.
+Research is on-going on a project funded in 2021 using samples from archived museum research specimen’s baleen to explore migratory patterns and overwintering areas of North Pacific right whales.

 Commission Reports and Publications